This document is about: QUANTUM 3

 The core gameplay systems implementing this approach are:

-Animated Bone Sampler: responsible for sampling colliders motion and extracting frame-accurate position data.
+Animated Bone Sampler: responsible for sampling colliders motion and extracting frame-accurate position and rotation data.

 Root Motion: drives character displacement and rotation directly from animation data.